 Fake social media accounts designed to mimic celebrities may offer free cryptocurrency giveaways — the only catch is that you need to deposit a small amount to receive the giveaway.
 Of course, criminals simply keep the deposit.

 Best Way to Protect Your Cryptocurrency from Crypto Scams

 Common sense is the simplest way to avoid these types of scams — if a crypto offer seems too good to be true, then it probably is!
 Stick to long-term buy-and-hold investment strategies or short-term strategies that you develop and understand.

 The IRS treats cryptocurrencies as property, which means that you must report capital gains and losses upon sale or conversion.
 If you’re not up-to-date and the IRS discovers it, you could be responsible for paying back taxes with interest, as well as any fines and penalties.
 And, you might have to sell off digital assets to afford these fines.

 ZenLedger makes it easy to ensure that you’re accurately reporting crypto gains and losses on your tax returns.
 By automatically aggregating transactions across exchanges and wallets, the platform calculates the gain or loss from each transaction and auto-populates important IRS forms, such as Form 1040 Schedule D and Form 8949.

 The Bottom Line

 Cryptocurrency losses from theft and scams total well over a billion dollars per year.
-You can minimize the odds of becoming a victim by following basic precautions, such as using cold storage, securing your devices, avoiding common scams and keeping the IRS happy.
+You can minimize the odds of becoming a victim by following the best way to protect your cryptocurrency, such as using cold storage, securing your devices, avoiding common scams, and keeping the IRS happy.